dschuurman/archie-pi/README.md

 ### Installing Content on the ARCHIE Pi

-Once the `setup.py` script is complete, you are ready to add some web content.
+Once the ARCHIE Pi is successfully installed, you are ready to add some web content.
-To add content, another script is provided named `module-installer.py`.
+To add web content, another script is provided named `module-installer.py`.
-This script provides a friendly interface from which you can select various Open Education Resources, like those available from [kiwix.org](https://www.kiwix.org/) and [oer2go.org](http://oer2go.org/), and install them on your ARCHIE Pi.
+This script provides a friendly interface from which you can select various Open Education Resources (OERs), like those available from [kiwix.org](https://www.kiwix.org/) and [oer2go.org](http://oer2go.org/), and install them on your ARCHIE Pi.

 Before running the installer, ensure an ethernet cable is plugged in with access